 The law firm Lejins, Torgans & Partners was founded in 1994.
-During its years of operation, the firm has grown into one of the leading Latvian law firms, with a wide and respectable client base and an excellent reputation for quality of services rendered.
+During its years of operation, the firm has grown into one of the leading Latvian law firms with a wide and respectable client base and excellent reputation for quality services rendered.

 The practice of Lejins, Torgans & Partners is diverse and comprehensive, covering virtually every area of business law.
 Major practice areas include corporate law, mergers and acquisitions, banking and finance, competition law, commercial law, real estate, tax, customs and trade, labour law, intellectual property and litigation/dispute resolution.
-The staff of the firm currently includes sixteen lawyers.

-Lejins, Torgans & Partners is a part of RoschierRaidla, an integrated cross-border operation in the Baltic rim market offering joint services of an international quality standard and access to networks of premier law firms worldwide.
-Our cooperation partners are Roschier Holmberg, Helsinki, Finland; Raidla & Partners, Tallinn, Estonia; and Norcous & Partners, Vilnius, Lithuania.
+Lejins, Torgans & Partners is a part of RoschierRaidla, an integrated cross-border operation in the Baltic rim market offering joint services of international quality standard and access to networks of premier law firms worldwide.
+Our cooperation partners are Roschier, Helsinki, Finland, Roschier, Stockholm, Sweden, Raidla & Partners, Tallinn, Estonia, and Norcous & Partners, Vilnius, Lithuania.